Ba'ath Party (Syrian-dominated faction): Lebanon

 The Lebanese branch was established in 1966, the year of the Ba'ath Party split.
 During the Lebanese Civil War, the party had an armed militia called the Assad Battalion.
 The party joined forces with Kamal Jumblatt's Progressive Socialist Party in organizing the National Democratic Movement, seeking to abolish the confessional state.
 The National Democratic Movement was superseded by the National Democratic Front, in which the party participated.
 The party organized resistance against Israeli forces in Lebanon.
 In July 1987, it took part in forming the Unification and Liberation Front.

 In the 2009 parliamentary election, the party won two seats as part of the March 8 Alliance.
 The parliamentarians of the party are Assem Qanso and Qassem Hashem.
 Wael Nader al-Halqi, the Prime Minister of Syria, praised the Lebanon Regional Branch leadership, stating that they supported the Syrian leadership and stayed loyal to the Assads despite the Syrian occupation of Lebanon and in times of conspiracies and attacks.
 Since 2018, party is along the Amal Movement part of Development and Liberation parliamentary bloc.
 As of 2023, the leader of the party is Ali Hijazi.
 In the 2022 parliamentary election, the party won one seat.

+On 12 December 2025, the head of the party, Ali Hijazi, announced that the party had changed its name to the "National Banner Party", and said that he would submit an official request to the Lebanese government to formally change the party's name.

+However, some people, including Assem Qanso, refused to change the party name and split into a separate party called the Arab Socialist Ba'ath Party – Lebanon region.

 Mauritania

 A secret Syrian branch was established in Mauritania in 1981.
 The party was founded on 20 September 1994 by a mixture of Arab nationalists and members of a secret Ba'ath party association in Mauritania.
 The party won a seat in the 19 November and 3 December 2006 elections.
 In the 2013 election, the party lost its seat.
 In the most recent elections in 2018, the party received only 0.31% of the vote.

 As of 2013, the party is led by Mahfouz Weld al-Azizi.
-The party has strongly supported the Syrian government throughout the Syrian Civil War.
+The party has strongly supported the Syrian government throughout the Syrian civil war.